 Professor in Evolutionary Psychology, Work and Organizational Psychology

-The purpose of this website is to provide information and disseminate knowledge about my research, teaching, and consultancy in organizational psychology and evolutionary psychology.
+The purpose of this website is to provide information and disseminate knowledge about my research, teaching, and consultancy in organizational psychology, organizational neuroscience, and evolutionary psychology.

 I gave a 15 minute lecture to the University of Nederland with the title "Are women better leaders than men?."
 It is available on youtube.
 Only available in Dutch.

 Here is the link to a webinar I recently gave about our book Naturally Selected: the Evolutionary Science of Leadership.
 It is part of the This View of Life book of the month series from the Evolution Institute.
 You can join TVOL1000 here if you want to know more about how evolutiuoanry science applies to social problems.

 Since February 2017 I am the co-director of the Amsterdam Leadership and Governance Lab of the Vrije Universiteit (with prof. Gerda van Dijk, an organisation ecologist).
 The LeadershipLab aims to study leadership and group dynamic processes at Boardrooms of public and private organziations.
 We offer help with self-evaluations and improving boardroompractices, while collecting high quality science data from boards using a combination of interviews, questionaires, expertiments, and neuroscience methods.
 Any interest in being an external partner, mail me at m.van.vugt(at)vu.nl.

 Onlangs ben ik gestart met mijn wetenschapskolumn voor de zaterdageditie van dagblad Trouw.
 De kolumn heet Hoofdzaak en gaat over de merkwaardige aspecten van het menselijk gedrag bezien door de bril van de psychologie, en in het bijzonder de evolutionaire psychologie.